selmahassan/DebugDemon---CS370/doc/table-of-contents.md

 `/react_frontend_documentation.md` - Outlines technical information on the React frontend of the website.

 `/user-guide.md` - Outlines end-to-end steps for how a user uses the SwooperMarket website.

+`/purpose.md` - Outlines the purpose for creating SwooperMarket.